huhanGitHub/huhanGitHub.github.io/_pages/about.md

 ---

 ## About Me

- I received my PhD degree from Monash University, Australia in December 2024.
-I am excited to soon begin my role as a Research Scientist at Huawei Hong Kong.

 I am **Han Hu**, Chinese 胡晗.
 I received my PhD degree from Monash University, Australia in December 2024.
 I will begin my role as a Research Scientist at Huawei Hong Kong soon. \
 My research interests lie at the intersection of **software engineering** and **deep learning**.
 I am currently engaged in the following research topics: